 Singapore is also undergoing a broad-sweeping, fundamental change in the way we approach education.
 Rather than focusing on education during one’s younger years, the aim is an education system that supports learning for life, and this has led to an increase in roles, including the creation of new ones.
 There is also a push for more support for children who come from lower-income or disadvantaged backgrounds, as well as greater awareness of the importance of other skills beyond traditional academic areas.
 To support this change, more allied educators, counsellors and welfare officers are being employed.

-Our tertiary institutions such as National University of Singapore, Nanyang Technological University and the Singapore University of Social Sciences are just some of the organisations with openings available in education.
+Our tertiary institutions such as the National University of Singapore, Nanyang Technological University and the Singapore University of Social Sciences are just some of the organisations with openings available in education.
 There are also many government organisations hiring for public administration roles.

 There are a variety of roles and positions available, whether you’re starting out in your career, or at the mid-career stage and even looking to make a switch.
 With these sectors finding their feet and even heading towards growth, 2021 is looking to be a year of recovery.